Datenklo: The role of Angels

-Hacker camps are generally organized and run by volunteers known as angels, and the Network Operation Centre angels not only create the network as part of site build-up and tear it down afterwards, but also connect attendees' cables to the switches in the Datenklo:
+Hacker camps are generally organized and run by volunteers known as angels, and the Network Operation Centre angels not only create the network as part of site build-up and tear it down afterwards, but also connect attendees' cables to the switches in the Datenklo.

-Just leave your cables in an obvious position outside the door so we can see them, and someone will be around to connect them up regularly.
-If this doesn't happen quickly enough, you can follow the instructions on the DK to tweet or SMS us.

 Many other roles exist for angels:

 While the most obvious angels to most attendees are the helpers operating the cashdesk, checking wristbands at the doors, or selling drinks at the bars, there are many of tasks to be done "behind the scenes" that are barely noticeable (or only become visible when something goes wrong).

-All of these people, from a new person helping out at a Chaos event for the first time, to the experienced people on the organizing team who do the sophisticated planning in the months and weeks leading up to the event - they are all angels.

 Back to the future

 Whilst wireless networking and Internet protocols have become the norm for voice and data communication, the Datenklo provides hacker camp attendees with the opportunity to build and learn about Plain Old Telephone Service (POTS), turning the Datenklo into a "phone box" of sorts:

 One of the most popular functions turned out to be faxing, with around 17 attendees bringing a fax machine and 200+ faxes sent, 100 of which went to @EMFFacsimile - a Fax to Twitter Gateway.
 A couple of attendees also bought Apple Newton PDAs and modems and got rather excited when they faxed between themselves, possibly for the first time in 30 years.